 Warrior II (Virabhadrasana II)

-Starting in Mountain Pose, step your right foot forwards (with your front & back foot about 1 metre apart).
+Starting in Mountain Pose, step your right foot forward (with your front & back foot about 1 metre apart).
 Lift your arms straight out to the sides so they are parallel to the floor.

 Keep your right foot straight, but turn your left foot out slightly so that your toes are pointing away from your body.